aoorogun/Ghibli-img2img-creator/README.md

 - Powered by [Hugging Face Diffusers](https://github.com/huggingface/diffusers)
 - LoRA models by creators from [CivitAI](https://civitai.com) and the open ML community
+- Shoutout to Bryan Lee of the animegan2-pytorch team.

 ##  Issues or Contributions